 Can a customer cancel the extended warranty?

-When you sell an extended warranty, the consumer has 5 working days (from the time you provided them a copy of the agreement) to change their mind.
+When you sell an extended warranty, the consumer has 5 working days from when they receive a copy of the agreement to change their mind and cancel the agreement.
 If they choose to cancel the agreement within the 5 working days, they can do so and claim a full refund of the price paid for it.
 Note: this only applies to the extended warranty, not the goods or services.

 What are the protections under the CGA?

 There are minimum guarantees that apply to all products and services purchased from a supplier that are ordinarily acquired for personal, domestic or household use.
 If a guarantee is not met, the supplier of the goods or services, or in some cases, the manufacturer of goods must remedy the problem.
 The type of remedy depends on the nature of the failure to meet the guarantee.

 You cannot mislead a customer about their protections under the CGA, for example telling them that their CGA rights are limited to a certain number of years.
 Doing so may breach the Fair Trading Act.